-The following table summarizes other outflows averaged over the three months ended December 31, 2021.
+The following table summarizes other outflows averaged over the three months ended December 31, 2022.
 The LCR impact of non-structured debt maturing in greater than 30 days is calculated as 3% of such amount.
 This Long-term debt is the Firm's TLAC debt issuance.
 The TLAC debt was issued in Euro and the proceeds of the debt were invested in Euro denominated sovereigns (HQLA eligible) to provide a currency offset.
-The TLAC debt was increased by €20 million on November 15, 2021.